The Anisotropic Noise in Stochastic Gradient Descent: Its Behavior of Escaping from Sharp Minima and Regularization Effects: Background

-In general, supervised learning usually involves an optimization process of minimizing an empirical loss over training data, $ L(\theta) := 1/N \sum_{i=1}^N \ell(f(x_i; \theta), y_i), $ where $\{ (x_i, y_i)\}_{i=1}^N$ denotes the training set with $N$ \emph{i.i.d.} samples, the prediction function $f$ is often parameterized by $\theta \in \Rbb^D $, such as deep neural networks.
-And $\ell(\cdot, \cdot)$ is the loss function, such as mean squared error and cross entropy, typically corresponding to certain negative log likelihood.
-Due to the over parameterization and non-convexity of the loss function in deep networks, there exist multiple global minima, exhibiting diverse generalization performance.
+where $\{x_i | i=1,\dots,N\}$ denotes the training set with $N$ \emph{i.i.d.} training samples, the model is parameterized by $\theta \in \Rbb^D $ and $\ell$ denotes the combination of the loss and the model for simplicity, e.g. deep networks with cross entropy loss.
+Under many circumstances, including deep networks, there could exist multiple global minima for Eq.~(\ref{eq:model}), exhibiting diverse generalization performance.
 We call those solutions generalizing well good solutions or minima, and vice versa.